felixalacampagne/account/account.ui/README.md

    Tried to run 'ng serve' and was hit with a mass of deprecation warnings about 'Sass @import rules are deprecated'.
    Since these are required for Material and the link to some sort of workaround is blocked the only choice is to ignore or disable them.
-I found instruction to disable here: https://www.angulararchitects.io/en/blog/how-to-disable-the-angular-v19s-sass-compiler-deprecation-warnings/ - it requires a change in angular.json.
+I found instructions to disable here: https://www.angulararchitects.io/en/blog/how-to-disable-the-angular-v19s-sass-compiler-deprecation-warnings/ - it requires a change in angular.json.
    That left 'WARNING RouterOutlet is not used within the template of CheckedListComponent' which was referring to an unused item in the @Component import list.